jschrier/blog/_posts/2025-04-19-Jubilee-Laser.md

 - [24"x12" for $35](https://jtechphotonics.com/?product=12x24_laser_safety_sheilding)
 - [Various sizes and wavelength ratings](https://lasersafetyindustries.com/collections/windows)

 # Next Step: 5W 450nm diode laser

+*update: 09/2025* currently on pause because of concerns about safety.

 **Objective:** After establishing that you can do this safely, go for MORE POWER!
 Class 4 laser